ElsonRenatoDeFranca/FlywayDbMigrationH2/README.md

-# Data migration with H2
+# Data migration with Maven and H2

 This application allows the integration between Flyway and H2.